 In my efforts to uncover the secretive church-owned girls' camp in Colorado, I've had some successes this week.
 No one believed it really existed!
 In fact, my stake young women's president said, "No one seems to know anything.
 I'm not sure it really exists!
 I've heard that it is a boy scout camp, a church owned piece of property, but, again, no one knows anything else.
 It's a mystery!
 Sorry to be no help, but I wonder if this isn't urban legend."
 My discouragement mounted, but I had another lead.
 I discovered that my first counselor had indeed been to the mysterious park.
 The rumors were flying that she was the key to it all, so when she called to ask me some questions, I had my own set of pointed interrogative demands for her!
 She buckled under the pressure and admitted that yes, she had spent many family events at this camp and it was near Ragged Mountain.
 My partner, Mike the Mangler, hunted down it's location and you go look at it here.

-it took nearly 4 hours to get there, but it was a great place for a reunion.
+Another clue I received was from my former Mia Maid advisor.
+She too had been to the campground at Ragged Mountain.
+Her description of it was that "it took nearly 4 hours to get there, but it was a great place for a reunion.
 It is owned by the church and I know that it fills up fast with girls camps and other church functions.
 It had some rustic cabins and a lodge with a huge kitchen, 4 freezer/refrigerators, and lots of tables and chairs.
 The cabins all had full bathrooms and kitchens but we had to bring our own bedding.
 It was far away from anything, so we could let the kids run wild and not worry about anyone else being around.
 It was perfect for Karl's large family."
 She claimed to not remember what it was called or how to get there or even how to go about reserving it (it's possible she was drugged or pregnant) and the only person that knew was in Zimbabwe.
 A little too convenient, I think.

 My last clue was contacting my first counselor's husband to get the contact information.
 When I spoke to him, he said that his wife knew the contact information!
 Trying to give me the runaround, were they?
 Ha!
 When I applied some careful mental pressure, he caved and promised me the information on Sunday.
 I think he's too afraid to skip town, though I might have to keep an eye on him.